austin-putz/Admixture/README.md

 -----------------------------------------------------------------------
 ## Friendly Advice

-Just look through the online documentation for [PLINK](http://zzz.bwh.harvard.edu/plink/data.shtml#ped) and learn how to input files.
+Look through the online documentation for [PLINK](http://zzz.bwh.harvard.edu/plink/data.shtml#ped) if you have time and learn how to format input files.
 This will provide a much fuller documenation than presented here.
-Here is only for getting data into Admixture and not everything PLINK can do, which is a lot.
+This tutorial is only for getting data into Admixture and not everything PLINK can do, which is a lot.
 PLINK will be needed to process and clean genotypes if you haven't do so already so it's quite useful.
 Errors will occur in Admixture if not cleaned properly.

 -----------------------------------------------------------------------
 ## Input Formats

 The input file format for genotypes is the same as PLINK.
-PLINK uses -9 as missing by default I believe.

 -----------------------------------------------------------------------
 ### Genotype (pedigree or .ped) file

 Summary:
-*) Space Separated
+* Space Separated
-*) 6 Initial Columns
+* 6 Initial Columns (see below)
-*) Genotypes also space separated and require 2 alleles for each locus.
-Therefore 2*n, where n is the number of SNPs.
+* Genotypes also space separated and require 2 alleles for each locus.
+Therefore 2p, where p is the number of SNPs.
 They are either allele coded (e.g. 'G G', 'C G', 'C C') for **12 coded** (i.e. '1 1', '1 2', '2 2', '0 0'.
 We will use the 12 coding for this tutorial.
-Animal breeders typically store genotypes in 012/5 format.
+Animal breeders typically store genotypes in a dense (no space), "0125" format.

 Each individual is on one line with a few starter columns and then the genotypes